guillermohernandez/frontend-intermediate-textbook/LessonOne.md

 From now on, all of your notes from class will be in this repo.
 Become friends with GitHub, it will become your newest social network, resume, portfolio, and encyclopedia.

+### Set up your SSH Keys for GitHub
+Having to type in your GitHub credentials everytime you push to GitHub from the terminal will get old and time consuming.
+Follow the instructions at [Generating SSH Keys](https://help.github.com/articles/generating-ssh-keys/) to authorize your computer, keeping you from having to always type in your GitHub Credentials.

 ### Server-side JavaScript
 JavaScript was born in the browser.
 It was created by Netscape to add dynamic code inside Netscape Navigator.
 Nearly all JavaScript was written in, designed for, and limited to the browser.
 Today is a different time.